joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/02/07/business/tesla-racial-bias-elon-musk-tweets.html?searchResultPosition=1

 **The Republican Strategy on a Supreme Court Nominee**\
-`G.O.P. strategy on a Supreme Court nomination.
+`A reader offers the G.O.P. a suggestion about the hearing.
 Also: Gerrymandering; masks in school; a defense of meat; hard truths about gambling.`\
 https://nytimes.com/2022/02/07/opinion/letters/republicans-supreme-court-nominee.html?searchResultPosition=2

 **A Slip and a Slow Start Cost Two Stars Alpine Gold**\